LLNL/axom/src/axom/slam/docs/sphinx/index.rst

 The goal is for users to program against Slam's interface without having to be aware of different design choices, such as the memory layout and underlying data containers.
-The exposed API is intended to feel natural to end users (e.g. application developers and code physicists) who operate on the meshes that are built up from Slam's abstractions.
+The exposed API is intended to feel natural to end users (e.g. application developers and domain scientists) who operate on the meshes that are built up from Slam's abstractions.

 See :ref:`srm-label` for more details.